 How long does it take to remove a tooth?

 How long tooth extraction takes depends on whether you’re getting one or multiple teeth extracted.
 Depending on the number of teeth that need to be extracted, your dentist will need to numb the affected areas, which takes 10 to 15 minutes.
 Then your dentist will remove the needed teeth, a process that takes anywhere from three to 15 minutes per tooth.
 Afterward, your dentist will clean you up, perform any need postoperative care, and you’re released to go home.
-In total, your appointment could last anywhere from 20 to 40 minutes or longer, especially if you’re under IV or inhalation sedation.
+In total, your appointment could last anywhere from 20 to 40 minutes or longer, especially if you’re under inhalation sedation.

 What to do after a tooth extraction